remix-run/remix-website/data/posts/server-components.md

 Server Components + streamed rendering seems optimal for pages you can't make fast on the backend or when you don't expect your user to click on more than a link or two.
 You'll get the user something useful as soon as possible.
 For anything else, we're not sure the tradeoffs on subsequent interactions are worth removing the hydration script—especially for sites where your users visit more pages than the one they landed on.
 Remix is concerned about the entire user experience, not just the TTFB.

-Additionaly, if you can get your app and your data to the edge, you can usually render the entire document, even with the hydration script data duplication, in milliseconds.
+Additionally, if you can get your app and your data to the edge, you can usually render the entire document, even with the hydration script data duplication, in milliseconds.
 The UX of a document coming in pieces _very quickly_ might not be ideal.
 Or at the very least, not needed.

 ## Our Biggest Concern